Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Conclusion

 \section{Conclusion}

 Several key insights have been obtained from the development and evaluation of the guidance, navigation, and control pipeline for operations in a Near Rectilinear Halo Orbit with horizon-based OPNAV.
 From a navigation standpoint, the simulations demonstrate that only a limited number of horizon-based measurements are necessary for the filter to maintain sufficient state estimation accuracy on the NRHO.
 An investigation of the camera field of view and measurement locations along the orbit reveals notable variations in estimation error.
 Across all tested configurations, the filter covariance exhibits a persistent and well-defined periodic structure.
-The structure is attributed to the inherent degradation of horizon-based measurement precision with increasing true anomaly, driven primarily by the rapid reduction in the apparent diameter of the Moon.
+The structure is attributed to the inherent degradation of horizon-based measurement precision with increasing true anomaly, driven primarily by the rapid reduction in the apparent diameter of the Moon. \review{With the EKF using 3 measurements collected per revolution, we find a consistent global minimum in standard deviations at a true anomaly of around $170^{\circ}$.}